 When the time comes for you to buy or sell a car, knowing what it’s worth is crucial.
 When buying, you don’t want to overpay, and when selling, you want to get a fair price so you don’t end up making a loss.
 To help you get the best price when buying or selling a car, the Parkers team has been providing accurate and up-to-date pricing for used cars for decades via the famous printed Parkers Guide sold in newsagents, a service that is now available online via our online car valuation tool.

-In recent years, the prices of used cars have varied due to a number of factors, including the initial impact on production of new vehicles that started during the COVID-19 pandemic, the subsequent global chip shortage, and the increase in waiting lists caused by the war in Ukraine.
+In recent years, the prices of used cars have varied due to a number of factors, including the initial impact on the production of new vehicles that started during the COVID-19 pandemic, the subsequent global chip shortage, the increase in waiting lists caused by the war in Ukraine, and the cost of living crisis.

 To help you get an accurate car valuation when buying or selling, you can rely on the Parkers team to provide the most accurate and up-to-date valuations.
 In this guide, we’ll run through how you can get an up-to-date valuation for a car, the important things that contribute to it, and how it can help you save money.